sboesebeck/morphium/README.md

 ### CosmosDB Auto-Detection
 Morphium detects Azure CosmosDB connections and automatically adjusts behavior for compatibility.

-### Patch releases 6.2.1 – 6.2.4
+### Patch releases 6.2.1 – 6.2.10
 The 6.2.x patch releases brought continuous improvements, among them: server-side recipient filtering and a liveness watchdog for messaging, a `defaultQueryTimeoutMS` setting, field-name translation in `Aggregator` and `Query.distinct()`, a dedicated `MorphiumDocumentTooLargeException`, and numerous PoppyDB/InMemoryDriver robustness fixes.
+The later patches (6.2.5–6.2.10) focused on production hardening of the wire path and messaging: mid-message read timeouts no longer desynchronize the wire stream, replies are verified against their request id (`responseTo`), change streams resume from the last token across restarts instead of silently skipping events, and exclusive messages can no longer be processed twice when their lock is lost mid-processing.

 See [CHANGELOG](CHANGELOG.md) for full details.